vitessio/website/content/en/docs/user-guides/configuration-basic/troubleshooting.md

 Check vtgate CPU usage: If the vtgate CPU is too high or is getting throttled, it could be the root cause.
 Bringing up another vtgate to take on additional load or increasing the CPU quota of the VTGate should resolve the problem.

 Check vttablet CPU usage: If vttablet CPU usage is maxed out, the immediate solution is to increase the quota.
 If the vttablet is a replica, then bringing up more replicas should help distribute the load.
-If it is a master, then you need to plan on splitting the shard into smaller parts, or reshard in the case of an unsharded keyspace.
+If it is a primary, then you need to plan on splitting the shard into smaller parts, or reshard in the case of an unsharded keyspace.

 Check MySQL resource usage: If MySQL is resource constrained, for example IOPS, then you need to provision more.
 Also, you will then need to add more replicas or plan a reshard or split just like in the case of a vttablet.
 More often than not, MySQL will run into resource constraints before vttablet does.